 The overview and analysis should be based on the policy framework, emerging trends and technology advances, and changes expected to the system by other planning efforts.
 These factors are expected to change the landscape and influence the transportation planning process from the state to regional levels of government.
-The CTP should identify and discuss the possible technologies and associated infrastructure needs as well as partnerships with the private sector to improve the multi-modal transportation system.
+The CTP shall include a forecast of the impacts of advanced and emerging technologies - including shared, autonomous, connected, and electric transportation options - on infrastructure, access, and transportation systems.